-The Group is organised into operating segments based on their products, services and geographical location.
+The Group is organised into operating segments based on their products and services.
 These operating segments mainly operate in the financial services industry.
 The Chief Executive Officer and the Board of Directors review the business and make strategic decisions primarily by operating segments.

-Effective April 1, 2020, the Group amended the structure of the reportable segments to reflect the geographical areas, the change in the management structure and internal financial reporting of the Group.
+During the year, the Group amended the structure of the reportable segments to reflect the changes in the business strategy, and the management structure.
 The Group's new reportable segments are as follows:

-- (i) Americas employee benefits and health comprised of health insurance, pensions, annuities, local life, long-term disability insurance and medical practices within the Americas region; - (ii) Americas wealth management including investment and asset management, and financial planning within the Americas region; - (iii) Americas property and casualty insurance including fire and windstorm (home and commercial property), all risks, liability, marine, motor coverage, employer's indemnity coverage and the related brokerage services in the Americas region; - (iv) Europe property and casualty insurance including fire and windstorm (home and commercial property), all risks, liability, marine, motor coverage, employer's indemnity coverage and the related brokerage services in Gibraltar; - (v) Europe brokerage companies comprised of insurance brokers in Malta; and - (vi) All other representing the combined operations of the remaining components of the Group comprising of management companies and a holding company.
+- employee benefits and health comprised of health insurance, local life, long-term disability insurance and health care providers; - (ii) wealth management including investment and asset management, annuities, pensions and financial planning; - (iii) property and casualty insurance including fire and windstorm (home and commercial property), all risks, liability, marine, motor coverage, employer's indemnity coverage in Malta, Gibraltar and Bermuda; - (iv) brokerage companies comprised of insurance brokers in Malta, Gibraltar and Bermuda; and - (vi) All other representing the combined operations of the remaining components of the Group comprising of management companies and holding companies.